 - Where can I see the user manual for the client application?

 We add to our documentation all the time, and enhance it as needed.
-To get a good understanding of how to use the Yarkon web client application, please check out one of the tours:
+To get a good understanding of how to use the Yarkon web client application, please check out the tour: Demo.

 - What are the known limitations of Yarkon?

 See the limitations page for a list of current known limits on using Yarkon.

 - Suppose I encounter an issue, can you help?

 Absolutely.
 We have a good experience with organizations being able to set up the application without assistance, but your situation might be unique.
 Please contact us with any question you might have.

 - I have a question that is not on this FAQ, can you add it?